What exactly do you do?

 What are your responsibilities?

-What is one of the more fun aspects of your job?
+What is one of the best aspects of your job?